-Learning experiences include everything from type fundamentals, drawing and letterpress printing, to app design, user experiences, human-centered design and connected communication platforms.
+You'll learn from different creative methods such as drawing and letterpress printing, app design, type fundamentals, user experiences, human-centered design and connected communication platforms.
 There are many diverse employment options available to graduates of this degree.

 This course offers real opportunities to connect with graphic design studios and consultancies, to work across the realms of art direction, digital publishing and editorial design, moving image and sequential narrative, web and innovatory digital practice from app design to social media, brand communications to start-ups and design enterprise.

 A high-profile lecture series – the Hothouse Talks – offers you the chance to engage with visionaries in the field of Graphic Design and visual communication.
 You’ll also benefit from live project opportunities and a vibrant studio culture.

-BA Graphic Design is taught together with BA Illustration & Animation and BA Design for Publishing.
-This makes for a unique learning environment, full of opportunity for cross-pollination and scope for wider learning yet having full course focus.
+Graphic Design BA is taught together with Illustration & Animation BA and Design for Publishing BA.
+This combination of teaching makes for a unique learning environment, full of opportunity for cross-pollination and scope for wider learning.

 You'll be assessed through project work, essays, individual practice and a final portfolio project, including a dissertation.
 There are no examinations.